alisdt/python-beginners/source/variables.rst

 Introduction
 ============

 Whew.
-Experimenting with the angles requires you to change three different places in the code each time.
+In the tilted squares exercise, experimenting with the angles requires you to change three different places in the code each time.
 Imagine you'd want to experiment with all of the square sizes, let alone with rectangles!
 We can do better than that.